Step 13. Specify Guest Processing Settings

 To be able to use guest processing, you must also configure user accounts to access guest OSes and guest interaction proxies.

 To enable guest OS processing and start configuring it (accounts and guest interaction proxies):

 - Select Enable application-aware processing.

-- If you have added Microsoft Windows VMs to the policy, specify which guest interaction proxy Veeam Backup & Replication can use to perform application-aware processing and log processing:
+- If you have added Microsoft Windows VMs to be processed, specify which guest interaction proxy Veeam Backup & Replication can use to perform different guest processing tasks:

 - If you want Veeam Backup & Replication to select the guest interaction proxy automatically, leave Automatic selection on the Guest interaction proxy field.

 - If you want to explicitly specify which servers will perform the guest interaction proxy role, click Choose.
 In the Guest Interaction Proxy window, click Prefer the following guest interaction proxy server, and select the necessary proxies.

 For more information on the guest interaction proxy, requirements and limitations for it, see Guest Interaction Proxy.